About

 What we do

-88 Bar (八八吧, pronounced bābāba in Mandarin) is a group blog about tech, media and design in the Greater China region.
+88 Bar (八八吧, pronounced bābāba in Mandarin) is a group blog about tech, media and design in China and the rest of the Sinophone world.
 Our “bar” is a virtual space for our writers to come together and explore ideas as a group.
 While we don’t have a fixed editorial mandate, we have covered several topics regularly over the years:

 Drop us a line if you’re interested in writing for us.